 Maintain the Colvin Run Mill Historic Overlay District and consider expanding the historic overlay district to include the Dr. Alfred Leigh House (Tax Map 12-4((1))15A).
 The regulations of the Colvin Run Mill Historic Overlay District (Appendix 1, A1-600 of the Zoning Ordinance) limit development to residential uses with the exception of commercial uses appropriate to the mill site itself.
-All improvements should be designed to be compatible with the scale and appearance of the historic site.
-All development within the historic overlay district must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
-If there appears to be a conflict between Plan text and the provisions of the Colvin Run Mill Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.
+All improvements shall be designed to be compatible with the scale and appearance of the historic site.
+All development within the historic overlay district must be reviewed by the Architectural Review Board.